flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 An _official_ build will be started on every merge or push to the protected branches of the repository.
-If successful, the official build will get published usually within 4-5 hours unless it is caught in [moderation](#build-moderation).
+If successful, the official build will get published usually within 4-5 hours unless it is held in [moderation](#build-moderation).

 Maintainers can also start an official build manually by going to the